Dijker/nu.dijker.PaperTrails/README.md

 * Added option to Import Z-Wave Log.
 ** Warning **
 Only use Import Z-Wave Log on Append Logging (Top-Down) and with Geek- Zulu Time.
-Will continue working on that after 2 weeks off...
+Will continue working on that after ...
+When I have enough time ..... (sorry)

 ## Version 0.3.7
 * Added Magic!
 Adding & Removing Logging to All Flows with a PreFix.